 Here are 5 things I wish I knew before becoming a bid writer (and why you should become one too!)

-1. What a Bid Writer is (and what they do)
+1. What is a Bid Writer (And What They Do)?

 In all truth, when I started my role as a Graduate Trainee Bid Writer I had no idea what to expect.
 The websites I had visited in preparation were full of procurement jargon and left me no closer to understanding the job I had applied for.
 Entering my career blindly, I was a mixed bag of nerves and excitement.
 Read on and I’ll let you in to what seems to be a closely guarded industry secret.